microsoft/debug-adapter-protocol/specification.md

   sortText?: string;

   /**
+   * A human-readable string with additional information about this item, like
+   * type or symbol information.
+   */
+  detail?: string;

+  /**
    * The item's type.
 Typically the client uses this information to render the
    * item in the UI with an icon.
    */